 Like all New Orleanians, Toussaint was deeply affected by Hurricane Katrina in 2005.
 Water five feet deep inundated his home, and he sought refuge on the upper floors of a local hotel.
 He eventually found a ride out of the city, relocating to New York with the help of his NYNO label cofounder, Joshua Feigenbaum.
 He appeared on the David Letterman Show barely a week after the hurricane hit.
 With the 2006 release The River in Reverse, a collaboration with British rocker Elvis Costello, Toussaint directly confronted the dislocation and suffering caused by the hurricane.
 Partially recorded in New Orleans, it was the first major studio recording session held there since Katrina.

-One of his most noteworthy talents is his ability to write songs to fit the styles and personalities of different singers.
-Known for his sartorial flair, his musical perfectionism, his adaptability, and his soft-spoken and elegant demeanor, he enjoys being behind the scenes.
+One of his most noteworthy talents was his ability to write songs to fit the styles and personalities of different singers.
+Known for his sartorial flair, his musical perfectionism, his adaptability, and his soft-spoken and elegant demeanor, he enjoyed being behind the scenes.
 Toussaint’s lengthy list of artistic awards and commendations was capped by his 1998 induction into the Rock & Roll Hall of Fame in the nonperformer category.
 His 2009 release on Nonesuch Records, The Bright Mississippi, is the first jazz album of his fifty-year career and has received extremely positive reviews.
-He continues to maintain a limited but active touring schedule while living in New Orleans.

 Cite This Entry